Conformalized Semi-supervised Random Forest for Classification and Abnormality Detection: CONFORMALIZED SEMI-SUPERVISED RANDOM FOREST

-CSForest considers optimizing the ``average" training and test performance, and considers $\mu(x) = f_{te}(x)+ wf_{tr}(x)$ for a weight $w \geq 0$.
-If $w = 0$, $\mu(x) = f_{te}(x)$ and the objective of CSForest coincides with the objective of BCOPS which optimizes for the test cohort classification accuracy.
-On the other hand, when $w$ is large, it has a similar objective as the CRF model and optimizes more the classification performance on the training set.
-Proposition \ref{prop:oracle} describes the oracle construction given $\mu(x)$.
+Specifically, CSForest optimizes for a target distribution as a mixture of the training density $f_{tr}(x)$ and test feature density $f_{te}(x)$ and set $\mu(x) = f_{te}(x)+ wf_{tr}(x)$, where $w \geq 0$.
+If $w = 0$, $\mu(x) = f_{te}(x)$ and the objective of CSForest coincides with the objective of BCOPS, which optimizes for the expected test cohort classification accuracy.
+On the other hand, when $w$ is large, it has a similar objective as the CRF model and optimizes classification performance on samples generated the same way as the training cohort.
+When $w$ is not excessively large, $f_{te}(x)$ is a significant contributor to $\mu(x)$, the constrained optimization objective in eq.~(\ref{eq:GLS}) encourages $C(x) = \emptyset$ for unseen outliers even though we do not explicitly model outliers.
+In other words, if $x$ is unlikely to belong to any of the observed training classes, we prefer to classify it as an outlier.